-- a) Their goals why are they using the software? - b) Their demographics what is their age, education, language and culture, etc? - c) What is their knowledge of the software domain?
-(Employees of a client are typically more knowledgeable in this regard than customers but not necessarily if the software is controlling a complex system.) - d) What is their knowledge of using computers? - e) What is their physical ability?
-Designing software systems to be easily usable by people with physical handicaps is important: - (1) Visual handicaps, including blindness, need for large fonts, color blindness. - (2) Hearing handicaps - (3) Need for alternatives to using a mouse - C. Another key idea in UCD is the notion of a use case. - 1.
-As you recall, use cases are structured in terms of user goals i.e. the are potential answers you would get if you asked a system user "what are you trying accomplish?" - 2.
-In developing a system incrementally, it is good practice to first focus on the "central" use cases - i.e. the ones that represent the reason why the system exists - i.e. the ones that users will need most often.
+- 3. What is their knowledge of the software domain?
+(Employees of a client are typically more knowledgeable in this regard than customers but not necessarily if the software is controlling a complex system.) - 4.
+What is their knowledge of using computers?

+- 5. What is their physical ability?
+Designing software systems to be easily usable by people with physical handicaps is important: - a) Visual disabilities, including blindness, need for large fonts, color blindness. - b) Hearing disabilities - c) Physical disabilities e.g.: - (1)Need for alternatives to using a mouse. - (2) Issues related to the height of a device such as a ticket dispenser or a gas pump affecting usability by a person in a wheelchair. - D. A very key idea in UCD is the notion of a use case. - As you recall, use cases are structured in terms of user goals i.e. the are potential answers you would get if you asked a system user "what are you trying accomplish?" - 2.
+In developing a system incrementally, it is good practice to first focus on the "central" use cases i.e. the ones that represent the reason why the system exists i.e. the ones that users will need most often.

-Note that we did this for the course project - renting and returning items are clearly the central cases for a video rental store.
+Note that we did this for the course project - renting and returning items and collecting monthly payments are clearly the central cases for a video rental store.
 (We included the item status report to make initial testing possible